Prepare for Your Camino

 What is a Credential?

-While walking the Camino de Santiago, pilgrims carry a credential (credencial), a small document in which the pilgrim records his or her progress by obtaining stamps along the way.
-Sellos can be obtained from many sources including bars, cafes, hotels, town halls, museums and churches, and from all albergues and most other lodgings.
+While walking the Camino de Santiago, pilgrims carry a credential, a small document in which the pilgrim records his or her progress by obtaining stamps along the way.
+Stamps can be obtained from many sources including bars, cafes, hotels, town halls, museums and churches, and from all albergues and most other lodgings.

-When registering at an albergue, you will be asked to present your credential to verify you are walking or cycling the Way.
+When registering at an albergue, you will be asked to present your credential to verify you are a pilgrim.
 Upon arrival in Santiago de Compostela, you present your credential at the Pilgrim’s Office.
 They’ll confirm you’ve walked at least the last 100 kilometers or cycled at least the last 200 kilometers, which permits you to receive a Compostela.

 Pilgrim credentials can be obtained before setting out on the Camino – from us, or from locations such as cathedrals, albergues and tourism offices along the various Camino routes.